 ERCOT's rules prevent it from naming the plants that shut down until at least 60 days have passed.
 NBC 5 Investigates reached out to several large power companies Monday.
 Some did not respond.
 One told NBC 5 it could not comment on whether any of its plants were involved.

-- Set your thermostat to 78 degrees or higher – every degree of cooling increases your energy use by six to eight percent.
+- Set your thermostat to 78 degrees or higher – every degree of cooling increases your energy use by 6% to 8%.

 - Turn off lights and pool pumps and avoid using large appliances like ovens, washing machines, and dryers.